magomimmo/modern-cljs/doc/tutorial-13.md

 ## A doubt to be cleared

-If there is a thing that it does not intrigue me about the original Valip library is its dependency from a lot of java packages in the `valip.predicates` namespace.
+If there is a thing that it does not intrigue me about the original original [Valip][3] library is its dependency from a lot of java packages in the `valip.predicates` namespace.

 ```clojure
 (ns valip.predicates